viktorzetterstrom/zetterstrom.dev/DEPLOYMENT.md

 4. **kubectl** - Kubernetes CLI
 5. **Docker Hub account** - For pushing images (using existing `viktorzetterstrom` account)

+## Step 1: Prerequisites

+**Important:** Your domain must already be registered and configured to use DigitalOcean's nameservers:
+- `ns1.digitalocean.com`
+- `ns2.digitalocean.com`
+- `ns3.digitalocean.com`

+You can configure this in your domain registrar's control panel.

-## Step 1: Create Infrastructure with Terraform
+## Step 2: Create Infrastructure with Terraform

 Terraform will automatically create:
 - Kubernetes cluster (1 node, s-1vcpu-2gb, ~$12/month)
 - NGINX Ingress Controller (using NodePort - no extra cost!)
 - cert-manager for automatic SSL certificates
+- DNS records (A records for root, movies, and recipes subdomains)

 1. Navigate to the terraform directory:
    ```bash